dscolby/CausalELM.jl/README.md

 implementation in CausalELM. also overcomes bias from regularization by employing cross fitting.
 Furthermore, we might be more interested in how much an individual can benefit from a treatment, as opposed to the average treatment effect.
-Depending on the characteristics of our data, we can use metalearning methods such as S-Learning, T-Learning, or X-Learning to do so.
+Depending on the characteristics of our data, we can use metalearning methods such as S-Learning, T-Learning, X-Learning, or R-Learning to do so.
 In all of these scenarios, how well we estimate the treatment effect depends on how well we can predict the counterfactual.
 The most common approaches to getting accurate predictions of the counterfactual are to use a super learner, which combines multiple machine learning methods and requires extensive tuning, or tree-based methods, which also have large hyperparameter spaces.
 In these cases hyperparameter tuning can be computationally expensive and requires researchers to make arbitrary decisions about how many and what models to use, how much regularization to apply, the depth of trees, interaction effects, etc. On the other hands, ELMs are able to achieve good accuracy on a